-Since then, Ameba has grown into Uruguay’s leading creative studio, specializing in shaping stories that sell for brands from the US and Europe, through a user-centric approach.
+Since then, Ameba has grown into Uruguay’s leading creative studio, specializing in shaping stories that sell to brands from the US and Europe, through a user-centric approach.

-Looking back at 2011, Miguel recalls their first international client who introduced them to their first project management software: Wrike.
+Looking back to 2011, Miguel recalls their first international client who introduced them to their first project management software: Wrike.
 This was a huge jump from spreadsheets.

-They continued to use Wrike for more than 3 years, up until the tool changed their pricing model and went “too high and absurd” for their budget.
-The quest for a replacement started, but none of the tested tools - Trello, JIRA, Teamwork, Basecamp, Freshworks, ClickUp, nor Monday.com - matched their needs in full.
-The urgency to change their work management tool was even more pressing, given that they’ve lost an important client at that time as well:
+They continued to use Wrike for more than three years, up until the tool changed their pricing model and went “too high and absurd” for their budget.
+The quest for a replacement started, but none of the tested tools—Trello, JIRA, Teamwork, Basecamp, Freshworks, ClickUp, nor Monday.com—matched their needs in full.
+The urgency to change their work management tool was even more pressing, given that they had lost an important client at that time as well:

 We had a dream client that meant 90% of our profit.
 When our paths split, we had to be able to manage small and multiple clients at the same time.
 Paymo helped us to keep a high-level overview of the projects and learnt which projects were hurting us and which were more valuable.

 We had to migrate everything from Wrike, so I guess it took us about 2 months to do so.
-However, to understand the tool and start using it with new clients: 1 week.
+However, to understand the tool and start using it with new clients—one week.
 We are still changing and learning how to get the best out of it.

 Because of this, the transition process was all about being hands-on and letting people be accountable for their own areas of expertise:

 The first was to emulate what we do in real life with a process or piece of data in Paymo.
 We modeled the best we could and wrote some processes for everyone.
 Each person took ownership of their area.
 For instance, the project managers created the flow about how to set a project.